 Physicians.
 According to a report commissioned by the California Health Care Foundation, California is at the lower end of the range of need for primary care physicians, and the distribution of these physicians is poor.
-In 2008 there were 69,460 actively practicing physicians in California (this includes Doctors of Medicine and Doctors of Osteopathic Medicine), and 35 percent (or 24,124) of these physicians reported practicing primary care.5 This equates to 63 active primary care physicians in patient care per 100,000 population.
+In 2008, there were 69,460 actively practicing physicians in California (this includes Doctors of Medicine and Doctors of Osteopathic Medicine), and 35 percent (or 24,124) of these physicians reported practicing primary care.
+5 This equates to 63 active primary care physicians in patient care per 100,000 population.
 According to the Council on Graduate Medical Education a range of 60 to 80 primary care physicians are needed per 100,000 in order to adequately meet the needs of the population.
-Only 16 of California's 58 counties fall within the needed supply range for primary care physicians.6 Those areas that meet the recommended supply range include, the Bay Area, Sacramento, and Orange County.
-Areas with a pronounced under supply of primary care physicians include the Inland Empire and the San Joaquin Valley7

-A further strain on the demand for primary care physicians will be the potential addition of over 4 million new Californians into the health care system as a result of ACA.
-Research has found that persons who have health insurance use more health care services than uninsured persons, particularly in the areas of primary care and preventative services.8 This was found in Massachusetts, which experienced a substantial increase in demand for primary care services as a result of its 2006 health reform.9 Consequently, it is likely that there will be an increase in the demand for primary care services by these newly insured.
+Only 16 of California's 58 counties fall within the needed supply range for primary care physicians.
+6 Those areas that meet the recommended supply range include, the Bay Area, Sacramento, and Orange County.
+Areas with a pronounced under supply of primary care physicians include the Inland Empire and the San Joaquin Valley.
+7 persons who have health insurance use more health care services than uninsured persons, particularly in the areas of primary care and preventive services.
+This was found in Massachusetts, which experienced a substantial increase in demand for primary care services as a result of its 2006 health reform.
+Consequently, it is likely that there will be an increase in the demand for primary care services by these newly insured.